Elevate-Code/streamlit-projectstarter/README.md

 Duplicate and rename the `.env.example` file to `.env` adding your own values.

 ### Initial Setup
-Requires Python 3.8 or higher
+Requires Python 3.8 or higher (check with `python --version`)
 - Create a virtual environment using `python -m venv venv`
 - Always run `venv\Scripts\activate` to activate the virtual environment
+- Run `python -m pip install --upgrade pip` to ensure pip is up to date
 - Run `pip install -r requirements.txt` to install all dependencies
 - Run `streamlit run app.py` to start the server